alihassancods/keylogger-python/README.md

 ## Disclaimer

 This tool is intended for educational purposes only.
 Do **not** use it to log keystrokes without the user's explicit consent.
 Unauthorized use may violate local laws and ethical guidelines.

----

-Let me know if you want to add usage screenshots or more details!